-Thus, EMU chemistry provides a broad chemical background suitable for entry into a wide variety of career options- from industrial plastics chemist to pharmaceutical technician- and a solid preparation for study at the graduate level in Chemistry, Biochemistry, or related area.
+Thus, EMU chemistry provides a broad chemical background suitable for entry into a wide variety of career options- from industrial plastics chemist to pharmaceutical technician- and a solid preparation for study at the graduate level in chemistry, biochemistry, or related area.

-Advisor: Stephen Cessna and Tara Kishbaugh
+Advisors: Stephen Cessna and Tara Kishbaugh

 Secondary science educators are some of the most sought-after professionals on the job market today.
 EMU’s program in chemistry with secondary education licensure prepares students to be both well-prepared chemists, and outstanding educators.

 EMUs department of education is highly respected as one of the top in the state.

 Students in this program take all the requirements needed for the regular chemistry major, and also take several classes in education.
 In their senior year, students do a full semester of student teaching in one of the nearby school districts.

 Advisor: Stephen Cessna

 Some of the most dramatic scientific advances in recent years have been in our understanding of the biochemistry of living organisms.
 For instance, the phenomenal advances in molecular biology have opened door to a wide range of biomedical and agricultural applications that were not imagined several decades ago, while at the same time presenting a range of bioethical concerns.

 The departments of chemistry and biology cooperate in offering students the option of concentrating their studies on this dynamic field by majoring in biochemistry.
 This rigorous program is geared towards giving students a fundamental knowledge in the molecular basis of biological processes.